 What is financial aid?

-SFA’s Office of Student Financial Assistance can answer your questions and tell you about assistance opportunities, from scholarships to our Purple Promise assistance program.
+The Office of Financial Aid and Scholarships can answer your questions and tell you about assistance opportunities, from scholarships to our Purple Promise assistance program.
 And we’ll be there to guide you through every step of the application process.

 Who is eligible for aid?